smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

      As a speciality of the Turkish language, the 'i' with and without the dot are not the same.
-That is, a dot-less lowercase 'i' is folded to a dot-less uppercase 'I' and a dotted 'i' is mapped to a dotted uppercase 'I'.
+That is, a dot-less lowercase 'i' is folded to a dot-less uppercase 'I' and a dotted 'i' is mapped to a dotted uppercase 'İ'.
 This mapping, though, is mutually exclusive with the 'normal' case folding and is not active by default.
 The following flags can be set in order to control the detailed case folding behavior:

      .. describe:: s

-        This flag enables simple case folding disabling the generation of multi-character sequences.
+        The *s* flag enables simple case folding disabling the generation of multi-character sequences.

      .. describe:: m